Fellowship in Health Outcomes and Analytics

 She is a member of the Association for Professionals in Infection Control and Epidemiology (APIC) at the national and local levels and is Certified in Infection Control by the Certification Board of Infection Control and Epidemiology.
 Mackenzie holds a Bachelor of Science degree in Exercise Science from Winston-Salem State University and a Master of Public Health degree in Epidemiology from the George Washington University.

-Matt Weissenbach, MPH, CPH, CICDirector of Clinical Operations
+Matt Weissenbach, DrPH, CPH, CICDirector of Clinical Operations

-Matt received his Master of Public Health degree in Global Health Practice from the University of South Florida and is board certified in Public Health and Infection Control.
+Dr. Weissenbach earned his Doctor of Public Health and Master of Public Health degrees from the University of South Florida and is board certified in Public Health and Infection Control.
+He is an active member of the Association for Professionals in Infection Control and Epidemiology and the Society for Healthcare Epidemiology of America.

-Alexis Schrieber, PharmDFellow, Health Information and Clinical Outcomes
+Alexis Schrieber, PharmDSenior Fellow, Health Outcomes and Analytics

 Alexis received her Doctorate of Pharmacy from Drake University College of Pharmacy and Health Sciences in Des Moines, Iowa.
 She is currently a postdoctoral fellow in health information and clinical outcomes for Community Health Systems and Wolters Kluwer Health.
 Alexis is pursuing quality improvement and patient outcomes research to support healthcare initiatives.
 She is a strong proponent of utilizing health information technology to empower health care professionals in clinical decision making.